taazarel/Voheim/Beetle Test Dungeon.md

 ### Seventh Room (Rebirth)
 In the seventh room, a solar eclipse is portrayed on the ceiling.
 The tree now has fruit hanging from its branches and one on these brances hangs over the middle of the room.
-By the end of the room lies a grave by the tree, and 7 plinths in a circle.
+By the end of the room lies a grave by the tree, and 7 plinths in a circle, in the middle of the circle lies a dome.
 By placing the additional items in order on these plinths the last door opens and leads back to the first room.
-Additionally, a larger green bead formed like a
+Additionally, a larger green bead formed like a seed, is revealed from the dome.

+Solving everything gives the players a hint to find the secret room.